 My own opinion, after having studied martial arts for many years, and watching thousands of videos of fights in UFC, Pride, K1, Glory, etc, is that Wing Chun can be a very good style for real world self defense, if learned from a good teacher in a good Wing Chun school, and the Wing Chun training is modified to be more realistic, which involves training more intensively for power, and training to fight against other common styles like boxing and wrestling.

-Unfortunately few Wing Chun schools teach it that way.
+Unfortunately few Wing Chun schools teach it that way

-Kicking techniques for practical self defense
+Training for self defense